Doth-J/node-red-contrib-typescript-template/README.md

           if(done) done();
       });
     }
-    // Node is registered with the 'example' type RED.nodes.registerType('example',ExampleNode);
+    // Node is registered with the 'example' type using the Node-RED API RED.nodes.registerType('example',ExampleNode);
     .
     .